8.7.5 Transferee and Transferor Liabilities

 Opening Paragraphs for Letter 3424

 1. Letter 3424 must include special opening paragraphs, depending on the type of transferee liability, that will identify the name and address of the transferor and the nature of the tax liability.
 The mailing address on the letter will only include the name and address of the transferee.
-If the transferee liability is based on substantive state law (state fraudulent conveyance act, state bulk sales law, state merger and dissolution law, etc.), the basis should be asserted in the first paragraph of the letter.
+If the transferee liability is based on substantive state law (state fraudulent conveyance act, state bulk sales law, state merger and dissolution law, etc.), the basis should be asserted in the first paragraphs of the letter.
+For these situations, use Letter 3424 with the appropriate selectable opening paragraph in combination with the open selectable paragraph 7.

 2. See Exhibit 8.7.5-5, Sample Opening Paragraphs for Letter 3424.
 Select the appropriate paragraphs when generating the letter using APGolf.